-The word miyabi means elegance or refinement in Japanese and is a term dating back hundreds of years, used to express the highest level of artistry.
-It’s an apt description of this boutique knifemaking factory founded in Seki, Japan, one of the knifemaking capitals of the world.
+The word miyabi means elegance or refinement in Japanese and is a term that dates back hundreds of years.
+It’s used to express the highest level of artistry.
+Thus, it’s an apt description of this boutique knifemaking factory founded in Seki, Japan, one of the knifemaking capitals of the world.
 (Another capital?
 Solingen, Germany.)

 Acquired by Zwilling International (parent company of J.A.
 Henckels) in 2004, Miyabi has retained its unique vision and rigorous standards.
 For example: Every knife that ships out the door is treated to the three-stage “honbazuke” honing process that gives Japanese blades their exceptional sharpness.
 Each step of this traditional technique is done by hand ending up with 9.5° to 12° edge angles.
 For comparison, your average factory edge angle nowadays is around 15° or more.
 (Below, the babes of the ball—the Miyabi Koh, Evolution, Artisan, and Kaizen II.)